Aquamarine Color and Heat Treatment

 I strongly recommend that you leave aquamarine heat treatments to the experts.
 Although aquamarine is generally easier to heat than most other materials, the results may not be what you want.
 Consider the following points:

 - Most commercially available aquamarines are already heated.
 They can even be treated at the mine before they reach the market.
 This applies to finished stones as well as rough.

 - Not all aquamarine can be heated successfully.
 Stones from some sources will crack and break apart during treatment and thus aren't normally heated.

 - In general, aquamarine is usually under stress along the length of the crystal at about a third to the middle of its thickness.
 Beryl tends to crack lengthwise.
 Since most aquamarine isn't that big around, yields and stone sizes will decrease dramatically when it cracks.

-- Seeing green in rough beryl doesn’t necessarily mean the stone is unheated.
+- Seeing green in rough beryl doesn't necessarily mean you have an unheated stone.
 Stones from some locations retain some green color even when heated successfully.

 If you choose to heat treat aquamarine yourself, it's important to know the source of the rough.
 You're taking a chance when you heat unknown rough.